HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

     return distances[kn.elbow-1]
 ```

 We can try from `n_neighbors=2`.
-It calculates distance from each point to its nearest neighbor within the same partition, so, for a small fraction of points this distance will not be accurate.
-[[Alitouka]][Github: Choosing parameters of DBSCAN algorithm]
+It calculates distance from each point to its nearest neighbor within the same partition, so, for a small fraction of points this distance will not be accurate. (cf github post [[Alitouka]][Github: Choosing parameters of DBSCAN algorithm])

 Through my test result, the pair distance scheme is slightly better.